Parental Relocation: Moving with your Children

 Relocation By Agreement

 If the parties agree to the move, litigation may be avoided.
-Depending on the terms of the prior parenting plan or custody agreement, a new agreement, allowing the move and describing the terms and logistics, can be submitted to the court or otherwise entered into.
-Even if you are planning to move by agreement, you should still consult with an experienced relocation attorney to make sure you are in compliance with state law and prior court orders or agreements.
+Depending on the terms of the prior parenting plan or custody agreement, a new agreement, allowing the move and describing the terms and logistics, can be reached and submitted to the court.
+Even if you are planning to move by agreement, you should still consult with an experienced Florida relocation attorney to make sure you are in compliance with state law and prior court orders or agreements.

 - New Job